Area-Ivy/Area-Ivy/README.md

 * 🚀 I'm an undergraduate student of School of Software Engineering, [Tongji University](https://www.tongji.edu.cn).

-* 🌱 I’m currently learning software engineering and exploring new technologies.
+* 🌱 Currently exploring full-stack development, algorithms, and open-source contributions.

-* 🔭 I love collaborating on interesting tech projects and connecting with like-minded individuals.
+* 🔭 Always eager to learn new technologies and take on challenging projects.

 * 📫 Email: chenyiming12500@gmail.com